01 — What It Is

 Survey data consistently shows the same split: most people want personalized financial guidance.
-They want AI that understands their habits, surfaces the patterns they can't see, and intervenes before autopilot decisions compound into monthly deficits.
-At the same time, most people feel uncomfortable sharing their transaction data with any app — even ones they already use.
-Both of these things are true simultaneously, which is what makes this a paradox rather than a simple decision.
+They want AI that understands their habits, surfaces the patterns they can't see, and intervenes before autopilot decisions compound into monthly deficits — the kind of work that AI analyzing your spending habits makes possible.
+At the same time, most people feel uncomfortable sharing transaction data with any app, even ones they already use.
+Both things are true at once, which is exactly why picking the right app is a privacy decision as much as a feature decision.

-The most useful thing you can do when evaluating an AI finance app is separate what the AI genuinely needs from what the product team decided to collect.
-These are often very different lists.
-Legitimate behavioral AI requires a specific and bounded set of data types.
-Outside that set, collection is either precautionary data hoarding or monetization infrastructure.
+A good AI personal finance app needs four things to work: your transaction history, merchant and category data, time-of-day metadata, and read-only account balances.
+That's it.
+The most useful thing you can do when evaluating an app is separate what the AI genuinely needs from what the product team decided to collect — these are often very different lists.
+Legitimate behavioral AI requires a specific, bounded set of data types.
+Anything beyond that set is either precautionary data hoarding or monetization infrastructure dressed up as a feature.

 Transaction history is the foundation.
 Without a record of what you spent and when, the AI has nothing to analyze.
 This is non-negotiable for any product that claims to surface spending patterns.
 The question is how much history is required and whether raw transactions are stored or only derived signals.

 Merchant categories provide context.
-Knowing that a transaction is a restaurant versus a pharmacy versus a streaming service is necessary for pattern analysis.
+Knowing that a transaction is a restaurant versus a pharmacy versus a streaming service is necessary for pattern analysis — it's also how an app handles automatic categorization instead of manual expense tracking.
 This is genuinely useful data, and most apps legitimately require it.
 Individual merchant names add richer context but also add sensitivity — your pharmacy purchases reveal health conditions; your political donation recipients reveal beliefs.

 Time-of-day and day-of-week data enables behavioral rhythm analysis.
 Whether you spend primarily on weekday evenings or Saturday afternoons is a meaningful behavioral signal.
 This data is moderately sensitive — it builds a lifestyle profile without requiring location access.